Intel (INTC) Receives a Hold from Susquehanna

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Intel with a $65.33 average price target, a 10.2% upside from current levels.
-In a report issued on April 6, Raymond James also upgraded the stock to Hold.
+Currently, the analyst consensus on Intel is a Moderate Buy with an average price target of $62.43, a 4.6% upside from current levels.
+In a report issued on April 9, Bernstein also upgraded the stock to Hold with a $50.00 price target.

 See today’s analyst top recommended stocks >>